oscarlagatta/natours-demo/doc/architecture-components-bem.md

 - To change CSS styles on certain viewport widths (called breakpoints)

-Media queries along are completely useless, we really need to start creating fluid layouts from the very beginning.
+Media queries alone are completely useless, we really need to start creating fluid layouts from the very beginning.
 And the same is true for Responsive Units and Flexible Images.

 # Layout Types